mrkaleArduinoLib/gbj_appwifi/README.md

 - Library specifies (inherits from) the application `gbj_appbase` library.
 - Library utilizes error handling from the parent class.
 - Library activates multicast DNS right after wifi connection.
+- If the connection to Wifi network fails for 5 subsequent attempts with timeout, the library restarts the microcontroller.

 <a id="dependency"></a>